bitweb-project/bitweb/doc/developer-notes.md

 - src/leveldb
   - Upstream at https://github.com/google/leveldb ; maintained by Google.
 Open
-    important PRs to the Bitcoin Core subtree to avoid delay.
+    important PRs to the Bitweb Core subtree to avoid delay.
   - **Note**: Follow the instructions in [Upgrading LevelDB](#upgrading-leveldb) when merging upstream changes to the LevelDB subtree.